Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Michigan's games this season have gone over 50.5 points five of eight times.

-- Michigan and its opponents have combined to put up more than 51 points in five of eight games this season.
+- Indiana's games have gone over 50.5 points in five of eight chances this season.

-- The two teams combine to score 59.1 points per game, 8.1 more than the total in this contest.
+- The two teams combine to score 59.1 points per game, 8.6 more than the over/under in this contest.

-- The average total in Wolverines games this season is 51.8, 0.8 points more than Saturday's over/under of 51.
+- Wolverines games this season feature an average total of 51.8 points, a number 1.3 points higher than Saturday's over/under.

-- The 52.7 PPG average total in Hoosiers games this season is 1.7 points more than this game's over/under.
+- The 50.5-point over/under for this game is 2.2 points below the 52.7 points per game average total in Hoosiers games this season.

 Michigan Stats and Trends

-- The Wolverines have been favored by 19.5 points or more three times this season and have covered the spread in two of them.
+- The Wolverines have covered the spread twice this season when favored by 20 points or more (in three chances).

-- Michigan's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Michigan is 5-1 against the spread and 5-1 overall this season when the team puts up more than 31.6 points.
+- Michigan is 5-1 against the spread and 5-1 overall this season when the team notches more than 31.6 points.

-- When Michigan churns out over 379.5 yards, the team is 5-1 against the spread and 5-1 overall.
+- Michigan is 5-1 against the spread and 5-1 overall when the team totals more than 379.5 yards.

-- The Wolverines have turned the ball over six times this season, two fewer than the Hoosiers have forced (8).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.